JithinKS97/dynamic-learning/readme.md

 6) Login and Signup using Github, Google, email verification, password recovery.

-7) Smoothening of the canvas strokes- At present, there are no smoothening algorithms for the strokes in the canvas due to which they appear to be a little jagged.

 For feature enhancements, bug reports and contributions

 You can email me to jithunni.ks@gmail.com or you can create an issue in the repo.